Expo Modules API: Get started

 Congratulations!
 You have created a local Expo module.
 You can now start working on it.

-Note: You can also use absolute import paths with some configuration changes.
+Tip: You can also use absolute import paths by applying these configuration changes.

 3